drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 of a cleaning robot.
 The idea was to found a simple AI with low requirements of sensors that could outperform the original AI.
-For this reason, the robot should be equiped with the follow
+For this reason, the robot should be equipped with the follow
 sensors:
-- collision: simple interruptors to detect walls,
+- collision: simple interrupters to detect walls,
-- accelometers: to detect real robot movement,
+- accelerometers: to detect real robot movement,
 - distance: to detect the distance to a close obstacle given an angle,
 - dirtiness: to detect if dust is aspired
 This last sensor is not typical but it is easy to implement (could work the same hardware of any optical mouse) and it is very important to allow automatic learning.
 Dirty sensor is used to generate *rewards* to the robot for a good job done.